skhalsa10/Mobile-Agents/README.md

  - Note: When the concurrency bug in Known Issues #1 was fixed, the state was changed from synchronized to unsynchronized.
 Messages were used to change the state of a node with the start fire timer.
 The design diagram and document do not reflect these changes.

-Test files can be found in the resources directory
+Test files can be found in the resources directory.
+Some test files were used to check the parsing of the config file and may not be valid config files according to our design decisions.

 ## Status